roopen/Local-AI-Agent/readme.md

 - Download newest version
 - Unzip the archive
 - Create UserPrompt.txt file in the root directory with your custom prompt
-- Ensure LMStudio is running (with gemma-3-27b-it-abliterated model and text-embedding-granite-embedding-278m-multilingual) [You can customize appsettings.json to use different models]
+- Ensure LMStudio is running (ideally with gemma-3-27b-it-abliterated model and text-embedding-granite-embedding-125m-english) [You can customize appsettings.json to use different models]
 - Run the application

 ## License